 So many suburban builds use stucco, and in creamier shades, it pairs incredibly well with grey.
 Grey has been hot for windows for a long time because the colour pops against the facade yet it's not too overwhelming or trendy.
 Typically a stained mahogany door pairs best with this look, but they're often pretty pricey and if you have a southern facing door it will require a lot of maintenance.
 So to get a similar hit of warmth without the hassle, Worth suggests adding in a bronze lantern.
 For the door colour, dark green with cream is always classic, but if you want to mix it up, opt for something like Benjamin Moore's Hague Blue.
 Steer clear of a high gloss or it will compete with the texture on the stucco.
 For a more pleasing effect, go with a satin finish instead.

 Modern farmhouse siding

 This modern farmhouse aesthetic is very on-trend and it's simple to achieve.
-White siding paired with black windows makes for a classic combination, and repeating the black on the door hardware in a matte finish brings the look together.
+White siding paired with black windows (as featured on this home by Kroiss Development) makes for a classic combination, and repeating the black on the door hardware in a matte finish brings the look together.
 For the door or accent colours, Lisa suggests Benjamin Moore's Matisse Blue in a gloss finish, or Farrow and Ball's Churlish Green in a matte finish.
 She explained that matte works best for a green like this because you don't want to look like you're trying too hard with a gloss finish when you're already going bold with a fairly bold shade of green.